Find out everything you need to know about the Disneyland Magic Key Pass from someone who uses it all the time.

 Can you use the Magic Key Pass for Walt Disney World?
 How about at Disneylands in other countries?

-Currently, there’s no pass available for combined entry into Disneyland and Walt Disney World or any of the Disneyland locations abroad.
+Currently, there’s no universal Walt Disney Company annual pass program that gives you combined entry into Disneyland and Walt Disney World or any of the Disneyland locations abroad.

 Which Magic Key Pass is the cheapest?